Chronic care management (CCM) and Behavioral Health Management are Medicare program that reimburses clinical teams for care services each month.

 per patient per month

-CMS estimates that roughly two-thirds of Medicare patients are eligible for CCM.
+CMS estimates that roughly two-thirds of Medicare patients are eligible for CCM and BHI.

-Patients must be Medicare Fee-For-Service (also known as "Original Medicare") beneficiaries for CCM.
+Patients must be Medicare Fee-For-Service (also known as "Original Medicare") beneficiaries for CCM and BHI.
 Medicare supplement plans are valid.

 Patients need to have two or more conditions that are expected to last at least 12 months and put the patient at risk for death, exacerbations, or functional decline.

-CCM activities can be completed throughout the month, and there are a few specific items to keep in mind.
+CCM and BHI activities can be completed throughout the month, and there are a few specific items to keep in mind.

 You must create, distribute, and periodically review a care plan for each patient.
 Care plans must be captured electronically and address the patient's physical, mental, cognitive, psychosocial, functional, and environmental needs, providing a road map for their health issues (with a focus on chronic conditions).